Photon-HDF5/photon-hdf5/docs/index.rst

     Even if this specification is still a draft, it is the third complete rewrite of the file format.
-Therefore we do not forsee big modifications anyymore.
+Therefore we do not forsee big modifications anymore.
-    Comments and suggestions (including typos fixes) are as always encouraged, by all the interested parties.
+    Comments and suggestions (including typos fixes) are encouraged.

     Version 0.3 will be the first version to be declared stable and for which we commit to strong backward compatibility.